scala/docs.scala-lang/contribute/hacker-guide.md

 [https://github.com/scala/scala/blob/master/README.rst](https://github.com/scala/scala/blob/master/README.rst), but here's the summary:

 * It is recommended to use Java `1.6` (not `1.7` or `1.8`, because they might cause occasional glitches).
-* The build tool we use is `ant`.
+* The build tool is `ant`.
-* The build script runs the `pull-binary-libs.sh` script to download bootstrap libs.
+* The build runs the `pull-binary-libs.sh` script to download bootstrap libs.
 This requires `bash` and `curl`.
-* The majority of our team works on Linux and OS X.
+* The majority of our team works on Linux and OS X, so these operating systems are guaranteed to work.
 * Windows is supported, but it might have issues.
 Please report to [the issue tracker](https://issues.scala-lang.org/) if you encounter them.

-In a nutshell, build Scala is as easy as running `ant` in the root of your clone.
-Be prepared to wait for a while - a full rebuild takes 7+ minutes depending on your machine.
-Incremental builds are usually within 30-90 seconds range (again, your mileage might vary with your hardware).
+In a nutshell, building Scala is as easy as running `ant` in the root of your clone.
+Be prepared to wait for a while - a full rebuild takes 8+ minutes depending on your machine.
+Incremental builds are usually within 30-120 seconds range (again, your mileage might vary with your hardware).

     16:50 ~/Projects/scala (ticket/6725)$ ant